 - 8 lasagna noodles (4 to 6 noodles if using extra wide)

-- 200 g. of belly bacon (smoked or regular but not honeycured), finely sliced
+- 200 grams belly bacon (smoked or regular but not honeycured), finely sliced

-- 200 to 250 g. of very lean ground beef (or you can finely mince the beef at home so you can control the amount of fat better)
+- 200 to 250 grams very lean ground beef (or you can finely mince the beef at home so you can control the amount of fat better)

-- 2 c. of canned chopped tomatoes, with the juices, or 2 c. of homemade tomato sauce
+- 2 cups canned chopped tomatoes with the juices, or 2 c. of homemade tomato sauce

 - a few sprigs of fresh oregano (leaves only)

-- about 70 g. of spicy chorizo (I use Bilbao or Iberico), sliced then chopped into very small pieces
+- 70 grams spicy chorizo (I use Bilbao or Iberico), sliced then chopped into very small pieces

 - a bit of sugar

-- a cup of cream cheese (a 250 g. block is just about right), plain or chive and onion flavored, at room temeprature
+- 1 cup cream cheese plain or chive and onion flavored, at room temeprature

-- a 250 g. block of sharp cheddar cheese (or a combination of your preferred cheeses), grated
+- 250 grams sharp cheddar cheese (or a combination of your preferred cheeses), grated

 - Cook the bacon until it starts to render fat.